Joniald/Statistics-with-Python/README.md

 # Statistics-with-Python
-This is a project where different tools in statistics have been programing for any specific statistical task.
+This is a project where different tools in statistic have been programing for any specific statistical task.
 Tools like Distributions, Confident intervals, Null hypothesis, Powers, ANOVA and more with scipy and statsmodels.